leya-dg/Weather/README.md

-# Animated Weather App
+# Weather update

-This is a fully animated weather app using:
+This is a weather app using:

 - HTML
 - CSS
 - JavaScript
-- OpenWeatherMap API (Free)
+- OpenWeatherMap API

 Features:

 - Current weather (temperature, humidity, description)
 - 3-day forecast
 - Dynamic animations for sun, moon, clouds, rain, snow
-- Day/Night mode with stars and moon
-- Fully mobile responsive

 ## How to view